qemus/virtiso-arm/readme.md

   It contains every ARM64 driver the official image has, so there is zero loss of functionality.

-  See also [Virtiso x86](https://github.com/qemus/virtiso-x86/) if you need x86 drivers and [Virtiso x64](https://github.com/qemus/virtiso/) for AMD64 drivers.
+  See also [VirtISO x86](https://github.com/qemus/virtiso-x86/) if you need x86 drivers and [VirtISO x64](https://github.com/qemus/virtiso/) for AMD64 drivers.

 # Stars
 [![Stars](https://starchart.cc/qemus/virtiso-arm.svg?variant=adaptive)](https://starchart.cc/qemus/virtiso-arm)